MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ---
 title: Personalizing Pages | Microsoft Docs
-description: Learn how to customize the user interface to suit your way of working.
+description: Learn how to customize the user interface to suit your way of working in Business Central.
-services: project-madeira
-documentationcenter: ''
 author: jswymer

 ms.service: dynamics365-business-central